 Many people believe that this figure is around 50%.
 However, the actual percentage of marriages that end in divorce in the US varies between 40% and 50%.
-This means that you are more likely to stay married than you are to dissolve your marriage.
+This means you are more likely to stay married than dissolve your marriage.
 Good news!

-The divorce rate in America in 2018 and 2019 is significantly lower than in 2008 and 2009.
-Despite a slight increase in 2011-12, the divorce rate has fallen overall throughout the last decade.
+The divorce rate in America in 2019 and 2020 was significantly lower than in 2009 and 2010.
+Despite a slight increase in 2010-11, the overall divorce rate has fallen throughout the last decade.

 For adults aged between 40-49 years of age, it’s 21 per 1,000 persons.
 In contrast, the divorce rate amongst adults aged 50+ years is 10 in 1,000 persons.
-When looking at divorce rates by age groups, it’s clear that the older population tends to stick around much longer before choosing to leave an unhappy marriage, although this age group’s divorce rates have been on the uptake for the 25 years between 1990 and 2015.
+When comparing divorce rates by age group, it’s clear that the older population tends to stick around much longer before choosing to leave an unhappy marriage, although this age group’s divorce rates have been on the uptake for the 25 years between 1990 and 2015.
 On the other hand, the same rates among the younger population have been declining.

-These statistics confirm that the age of the couple at the time of marrying does impact subsequent divorce rates.
+These statistics confirm that the couple's age at the time of marrying impacts subsequent divorce rates.

 So-called gray divorce rates, amongst adults aged 50+, the national divorce rate has roughly doubled since 1990.
 For those aged 65+, it has actually tripled, from 2 in 1,000 married persons to 6 in 1,000.
-This indicates that people over the age of 50 are more likely to get divorced now than ever before.
+This indicates people over 50 are more likely to get divorced now than ever before.

 As divorce rates continue to reduce overall, successful marriage statistics increase accordingly.
 With a 40-50% chance of a marriage in the US ending in divorce, there is a 50%-60% chance that the marriage will not be dissolved.
 So, people who marry today stand a much better chance of having a successful marriage than ever before!